sky-bot-ops/audit-dataquality-exception-engine/README.md

 # Audit Data Quality Exception Engine

-A Python-based audit analytics engine that applies configurable data quality and compliance validation rules to large-scale transaction datasets and generates audit-ready exception reports and Power BI–ready outputs for efficient review.
+A Python based audit analytics engine that applies configurable data quality and compliance validation rules to large scale transaction datasets and generates audit ready exception reports and Power BI ready outputs for efficient review.

 ---

 ## Purpose

-Audit and compliance teams routinely receive high-volume transaction extracts from ERP systems such as **SAP**, **Oracle**, and **Workday**.
+Audit and compliance teams routinely receive high volume transaction extracts from ERP systems such as **SAP**, **Oracle**, and **Workday**.
-Manual validation of these datasets is time-consuming, inconsistent, and prone to human error.
+Manual validation of these datasets is time consuming, inconsistent, and prone to human error.

 This project automates common audit data quality and risk checks, enabling faster identification of anomalies, improved consistency in audit procedures, and reduced manual effort during audit and compliance reviews.